sensu/sensu-docs/content/sensu-go/6.2/sensuctl/_index.md

 {{< /code >}}

 Sensuctl uses your username and password to obtain access and refresh tokens via the [Sensu authentication API][14].
-The access and refresh tokens are [JSON Web Tokens (JWTs)][16] that Sensu uses to digitally sign the details of users' authenticated Sensu sessions.
-Sensuctl stores these tokens in a "cluster" configuration file under the current user's home directory.
-For example, on Unix systems the tokens are stored in `$HOME/.config/sensu/sensuctl/cluster`
+The access and refresh tokens are [JSON Web Tokens (JWTs)][2] that Sensu issues to record the details of users' authenticated Sensu sessions.
+The backend digitally signs these tokens, and the tokens can't be changed without invalidating the signature.

+Sensuctl stores the access and refresh tokens in a "cluster" configuration file under the current user's home directory.
+For example, on Unix systems, sensuctl stores the tokens in `$HOME/.config/sensu/sensuctl/cluster`

 ### OIDC authentication